Information Flow Control in Machine Learning through Modular Model Architecture: Evaluation

 \subsection{Impact of Expert Architecture}

-To evaluate different expert architecture designs (discussed in Section~\ref{sec:exp-arch}), we train all $5$ architectures on the $5$ largest domains, and evaluate the performance on the validation sets of said domains on the respective experts.
-Figure~\ref{fig:exp-arch} shows the results of this evaluation.
-The y-axis represents the normalized perplexity with respect to the pretrained-only model.
+To evaluate different expert architecture choices (discussed in Section~\ref{sec:exp-arch}), we trained all $5$ architectures with GPT-$2$ on the $5$ largest domains in the Pushshift dataset, and evaluated the performance of the respective experts on the validation sets of said domains.
+Figure~\ref{fig:exp-arch} shows the results.
+The y-axis represents the normalized perplexity with respect to the pretrain-only model.
 A lower value represents a higher drop in perplexity and therefore a larger improvement in accuracy.

-We notice that all five architecture options lead to a $30 - 70\%$ perplexity improvement depending on the domain, with the fully fine-tuned expert outperforming other architectures, albeit by a maximum margin of $0.1\%$.
+We notice that all five architecture options lead to a $30\%$ to $70\%$ perplexity improvement depending on the domain, with the fully fine-tuned expert outperforming other architectures, albeit by a maximum margin of $0.1\%$.
 However, as seen in the legend, the fully fine-tuned expert also uses considerably more trainable parameters than the other architectures.
 In contrast, the adapter uses the smallest number of trainable parameters, but still performs quite well (only $0.1\%$ worse in the worst case scenario).
-Given this, for the next experiments, we will use adapters as our expert architecture.
+Given this, for the following experiments, we use adapters as our expert architecture.